 The food in Valencia is one of the many highlights of the city.
 Valencia is known for many dishes, the most famous being Paella!
 Yes, Valencia is the birthplace of the famous Spanish dish Paella.

-Therefore, eating this dish here is like eating pizza in Naples, it must be done!
-There are a ton of different paella options running from seafood to meat to even vegetarian so everyone can enjoy it.
+Therefore, eating this dish here is like eating pizza in Naples; it must be done!
+Many different paella options are running from seafood to meat to even vegetarian so that everyone can enjoy it.

 Day 2 in Valencia

 Go to the City of Arts and Sciences

 After a day in the old town, it is time to explore the outside of the city and some of the more unique and modern aspects.
 One of these is the City of Arts and Sciences.